-There will be three online proctored chapter tests throughout the course of the semester.
+There will be three online proctored unit exams throughout the course of the semester.
 (Please reference the course schedule for exact dates.)

-- All chapter tests are found within MLP and are comprised of questions that must be completed within 60 consecutive minutes.
-Tests cannot be opened, saved, and returned to at a later time.
-Tests are opened a few days prior to the deadlines. - You may use an approved scientific calculator (no cell phones), the approved formula pages, and blank scratch paper.
+- All unit exams are found within MLP and are comprised of questions that must be completed within 60 consecutive minutes.
+Exams cannot be opened, saved, and returned to at a later time.
+Exams are opened a few days prior to the deadlines. - You may use an approved scientific calculator (no cell phones), the approved formula pages without any other markings, and blank scratch paper.
 No additional materials are allowed. - The approved formula pages will be posted to Blackboard. - All exams are either taken in the Math Computer Lab (PKH 308) on the UTA campus by appointment only or by making arrangements for online proctoring with Proctor U which requires prior scheduling and a webcam.
 Students are solely responsible for their own scheduling and the fees associated with using the service.
 See tab in Blackboard called Testing/Proctor U for details. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.